ArjunB126/Feed_Forward_Neural_Networks/README.md

 # 4.Forward Pass:
 During inference or prediction, data flows through the network in a forward pass.
 Input values are processed layer by layer, with each neuron in a layer computing its weighted sum of inputs and applying the activation function to produce an output.

+# 5. Learning and Training:

+To make accurate predictions, the network's weights are initially set to random values.
+The network learns from labeled training data using optimization techniques like gradient descent and backpropagation.
+The goal is to minimize a loss function, which measures the difference between predicted and actual values.
+The learning process adjusts the weights iteratively to improve the network's performance on the training data.

+# 6.Use Cases:
+Feedforward neural networks are widely used for various machine learning tasks, including pattern recognition, image and speech recognition, natural language processing, regression, and classification.